opentripplanner/OpenTripPlanner/doc/user/sandbox/Sorlandsbanen.md

 ## Changelog

-- 2024-10-14: We have used this feature for som time, but now want it in the Sandbox so we do not need to merge it everytime we create a new entur release.
+- 2024-10-14: We have used this feature for some time, but now want it in the Sandbox so we do not need to merge it everytime we create a new Entur release.

 ### Configuration